metal-stack-cloud/terraform-provider-metal/README.md

 # Terraform Provider for metalstack.cloud

-Manage the lifecycle of your bare metal Kubernetes clusters on [metalstack.cloud](https://metalstack.cloud) using Terraform.
+Manage the lifecycle of your bare-metal Kubernetes clusters on [metalstack.cloud](https://metalstack.cloud) using Terraform.

 > **Note:** this project is in an early development stage.
 It might break in the future and getting started might be cumbersome.